elipsesoftware/epm-docker/README.epmwebserver.md

   - The port where the EPM authentication server (OAuth) will be listening on.
 (Default is 44333)
 - `EPM_WEBAPIPORT`
   - The port where the server of all EPM related REST API will be listening on.
 (Default is 44332)
+- `EPM_HTTPS`
+  - Enable WebApi HTTPS endpoint
+- `EPM_HTTPSWEBAPIPORT`
+  - The HTTPS port where the server of all EPM related REST API will be listening on.
+(Default is 44339)
+- `EPM_HTTPSCERTIFICATEPATH`
+  - The certificate file path (in PEM format) that will be associated with the HTTPS endpoint.
+If not specified, a self-signed certificate will be used instead.
+- `EPM_HTTPSCERTIFICATEKEYPATH`
+  - The certificate key file path of the certificate in use.
+If not specified, the key of the included self-signed certificate will be used instead.
 - `EPM_WEBAPIDOC`
   - Enables the Swagger documentation endpoint of the EPM REST API.
 - `EPM_EPMSERVER`